bemanproject/task/docs/P3941-affinity.md

     The scheduling semantics when changing a `task`'s scheduler using `co_await change_coroutine_scheduler(@_sch_@)`
     become somewhat unclear and this functionality should be removed.
-    Similar semantics are better modeled using
+    Similar semantics are better modelled using
     `co_await on(@_sch_@, @_nested-task_@)`.
   </li>
   <li>